Guide to the web platform

 VKube Dashboard

-Please note that each service secret key corresponds to a container, and it is stored in the local cache.
-The service secret key will be erased once you empty the browser cache.
+Please note that each service token corresponds to a container, and it is stored in the local cache.
+The service token will be erased once you empty the browser cache.

-Adding or deleting service secret keys won’t affect your service info or status.
-Please note that the container can not be deployed again after the first time.
+Adding or deleting service token won’t affect your service info or status.

 Containers